jlinville01/jlinville01.github.io/README.md

 2. `cd /resume`.
 3. Open another tab and run `bundle`.
 4. run `rake db:create` `rake db:migrate` to create and migrate your local database.
-5. run `rake db:seed` to create the user roles and privileges.
+5. run `rake db:seed` to create the jobs and degrees.
 6. navigate to `localhost:3000` to visit and view site.

 **To run Unit Tests:**